Osgood Schlatter Disease: Learn Why Your Back Might Be At Fault

-From what I’ve come to understand clinically, there might be a perfectly good explanation.
+From what I’ve come to understand clinically, there might be a perfectly good explanation for all of this.

 My Experience With Osgood Schlatter Disease

-Full disclosure: I had Osgood Schlatter Disease, and it was crappy.
+Full disclosure: I had Osgood Schlatter Disease as a teenager, and it was crappy.

-As a junior AFL footballer (feel free to look it up, it’s awesome) I had pain on both sides (left worse than right) for almost three years.
+As a junior AFL footballer (for those outside Australia feel free to look it up, it’s awesome) I had pain on both sides (left worse than right) for almost three years.